mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 }}
 ```

-In Count.js use call the decrement function:
+In Count.js use props to call the decrement function:

 ```JS
 <button onClick={props.decrement}>-</button>